cconover/author-customization/readme.txt

 == Description ==

 Author Customization gives you much more flexibility in managing post and page author data.
-Your author data will no longer be tied to the WordPress user system, and can now be managed on a per-post basis.
+Your author data will no longer be tied solely to the WordPress user system, and can now be managed on a per-post basis.
+Author name and description are saved with each post, allowing you to preserve this information as it was when the post was published.

+**Features**

-Features: per-post author display name and biographical info, TinyMCE (WYSIWYG) editor for user profile and per-post biographical info, rel="nofollow" link inside biographical info entries
+- Per-post author display name and biographical info
+- TinyMCE (WYSIWYG) editor for user profile and per-post biographical info
+- rel="nofollow" link inside biographical info entries

 [Author Customization on Github](https://github.com/cconover/wp-author-customization)